nicolas-meilan/RungeCoin/README.md

 We offer approximate cryptocurrency charts and prices (obtained from TradingView), so you can make the best decisions!

 - Available blockchains
-We work with Ethereum, Polygon, BSC and Tron blockchains.
+We work with Ethereum, Polygon, BSC, Arbitrum One and Tron blockchains.

 - Security
 We do not store your secret words, therefore they are not in any danger from us.
 To provide greater security we allow the connection with Ledger hardware wallets.